 First of all, always be aware of pickpockets.
 Don’t carry too much money around & other personal belongings.
 Be aware of your mobile phone, photo camera, amongst other things.

-Secondly, be aware of other tricks to steal your money or other personal belongings.
+Secondly, be aware of other tricks to steal your money and/or your personal belongings.

 Fashionable tricks

-- An often heard trick nowadays is young people – boys & girls – who ask you to support a certain charity.
+• An often heard trick nowadays is young people – boys & girls – who ask you to support a charity.
 Poor children in Africa, save the whales, help for war victims.
 All good causes, but BE CAREFUL.
-Subsequently they ask you (nicely) to sign their petition, which – when signed – obliges you to pay them a certain amount of money.
-And sometimes simultaneously they steal your wallet or another personal item.
+Often they ask you (nicely) to sign a petition first, which – when you do – obliges you to pay them a more than you initially wanted to pay.
+(In some cases, these youngster even stole innocent victims wallets or other personal items.)

 The best you can do: STAY ALERT!!!

 That said, Paris overall is a safe city.
 Even in public transport, like the metro.
-Just be aware always, be careful.
+Just be aware always of your surroundings, be careful.

 A Cruise on the Seine, Paris

 During the Third Century BC a Celtic tribe – the Parisii, settled on the banks of the Seine…” So the foundation story goes.
-A city was born, the first people settled on the little island – nowadays known as the Île-de-la-Cité – in this legendary Paris river.
+A city was born, the first people settled on the little island – nowadays known as the Île-de-la-Cité – located in the middle of this legendary Paris river.

-- Although Paris formally still had to pass a Roman period under the name of Lutetia, it got its actual name in the 4th Century AD.
+• Although Paris at the time still had to pass a Roman period under the name of Lutetia, it got its actual name in the 4th Century AD.

 * BookTip: If you’re interested in the City of Light’s past, we can highly recommend Edward Rutherfurd’s Paris, the novel.